Starring: Sam Worthington, Sigourney Weaver, Zoe Saldana, Giovanni Ribisi, Stephen Lang, Joel Moore

 Neytiri interprets this as an omen and decides to take Jake with her to Home Tree.
 On their way to Home Tree Jake is captured by a war party of Neytiri’s people and is dragged back to the village.
 Neytiri’s mother (the seer of the village) will decide if Jake is allowed to live.
 Jake requests to learn about the ways of the Na’vi and after consideration of his request she allows Jake to live – and decides that he must learn the ways of the Na’vi under Neytiri’s tutelage.

-Avatar is a monumental achievement in film making from a technical standpoint, it is the first film to use 3D to its maximum potential, and if I may go out on a limb, one of few films to showcase Blu-Ray's full potential as well.
+Avatar is a monumental achievement in film making from a technical standpoint, it is the first film to use 3D to its maximum potential and in the process Cameron and his team have pioneered several new technologies.
 While the story in Avatar is “contrived and recycled” in the words of many critics, I chose to watch this movie without preconceptions.
 If you allow yourself to enjoy the experience that is avatar without dissecting the plot as you watch, I think you will be marvelously entertained.
 Avatar is an emotional and engaging film in many ways because you as the viewer feel so immersed in each scene.
+The cast of Avatar does a wonderful job – with Sam Worthington once again proving that he is capable of a nuanced and believable performance regardless of how he is cast.
+Avatar now holds the title of most successful film of all time, with over 1.8 billion dollars in the worldwide box office to date.
 While the story may not quite measure up to the spectacle – the spectacle is something special to behold.

-Whether you see Avatar for the eye-candy or the audio, the story or the cinematography, one thing is guaranteed – love it or hate it, Avatar is a Blu-Ray you just have to see.
+Whether you go see Avatar for the eye-candy or the audio, the story or the cinematography, one thing is guaranteed – love it or hate it, Avatar is a movie you just have to see.